andylongshaw/serverless/readme.md

 # Objective
 To create two AWS lambdas that communicate via a database.
 One lambda will insert a new customer record into a Customer table.
-The other lambda will respond to that customer record creation by creating the information required for a welcome email into a PendingEmails table.
+The other lambda will respond to that customer record creation by creating the information required for a welcome email into a PendingEmail table.

 # Before you start
 To avoid a lot of complex pre-requisites, this workshop uses a single AWS account (**TBA**).
 In order to avoid the different groups clashing with eachother, each group will be assigned an animal name that they will use as the prefix for all the different resources they create as part of this exercise (DynamoDB tables, lambdas, microservices, etc.)